 - resolutions criticizing the actions of authoritarian regimes outside of Russia and China, and protecting EU values abroad,

 - reports concerning overarching EU foreign policy strategies and further European integration in foreign policy.

-Based on the votes cast by MEPs, we created an index, the Counter-authoritarian Index (CAI) (working title), which is a score between 0 and 100.
-The higher the value of the index is, the more critical the given MEP is towards authoritarian regimes.
-An MEP received a score of 100 only if he/she participated in all votes (after he/she became an MEP or when he/she was an MEP) and voted critically against authoritarian regimes in all cases (FOR in 18 cases, AGAINST in one case).
+Based on the votes cast by MEPs, we created five corresponding indexes: the China-critical Index (CCI), Kremlin-critical Index (KCI), Counter-authoritarian Index (CI), Counter-disinformation Index (CDI), and the Common Foreign Policy Index (CFPI), respectively.
+The higher the value of the index is on a scale of 0 to 100, the less open the given MEP is towards cooperation with authoritarian regimes or cooperation with them.
+An MEP received a score of 100 only if he/she participated in all votes (after he/she became an MEP or when he/she was an MEP) and voted against authoritarian interests in all cases.
 Parliamentarians who voted the exact opposite way received a score of 0.